Chessticulate/.github/profile/README.md

 # Welcome to Chessticulate!

-## This organization hosts several components related to our chess website, including a chess engine called Shallowpink, a chessticulate api built with FastAPI, and a worker pool service to validate moves using Shallowpink.
+## This organization encompasses all of the components comprising our chess website.
+Those components include:
+  ### - *Shallowpink*, a chess engine written in javascript
+  ### - *chess-workers*, a scalable REST API wrapper for shallowpink
+  ### - *chessticulate-api*, the api for the chessticulate website built with FastApi

 <!--